driscoll42/CEF/README.md

 ## High School Validation Features

-* Checks if the home address listed is a residential address or a business address
+* Checks if the home address listed is a residential address or a business address (uses USPS data)
 * Checks if the University + Major are ABET accredited.
 If the major is Undecided, just checks the University
 * Checks if the major is a non-engineering major
-* Check if home address is not Chicago that the school is a Chicago High School (WIP)
+* Check if home address is not Chicago that the school is a Chicago High School
 * Check if student has filled out their application but not yet submitted it (WIP)

 ## College Validation Features